MicrosoftDocs/architecture-center/docs/example-scenario/mainframe/rehost-mainframe-ntt-data-unikix-content.md

   - Admin users interact through a TN3270 terminal emulator.
   - Web interface users interact via a web browser over TLS 1.3 port 443.

-- Mainframes use communication protocols such as LU 6.2, TN3270, FTP, Sockets, and Fortran to receive input (**B**).
+- Mainframes use communication protocols such as LU 6.2, TN3270, FTP, Sockets, and UTS to receive input (**B**).

 - Batch and online applications process the input (**C**).

-- Mainframe applications are in COBOL, PL/I, Assembler, and 4GL.
+- Mainframe applications are in COBOL, PL/I, Assembler, 4GL, and Fortran.
 These languages and compatible ones run in an enabled environment (**D**).

-- Mainframes use relational and hierarchical database systems, including network database systems (**E**).
+- Mainframes use hierarchical, network, and relational databases (**E**).

 - Services perform tasks for the applications.
 Services that typically run include program execution, I/O operations, error detection, and protection. (**F**).